amai-gsu/DeepEn2023/README.md

 - Submit the User Survey.
 - After you submit the survey, a download link will appear.

-(Currently, we only uploaded kernel-level dataset.
-Will upload other datasets later.)
+(Currently, we have only uploaded kernel-level dataset. we will upload other datasets later.)

 # How to use our pre-trained predictors to estimate the model's energy consumption
 - Download pre-trained predictors by following the steps outlined in [How to download DeepEn2023 datasets](#how-to-download-deepen2023-datasets).